 When it comes to getting up from a chair, I was under the impression that the only equipment available to help you get up and down from sitting in a chair was one of those expensive lift chairs that are electric and that rise up from the back of the chair to let you slid out of the chair.
 But then I started researching lift aids and found all kinds of other lifting equipment that are more portable and much less expensive.

-This is your guide to finding the best lift aid(s) for you or your loved one by reviewing five different ones available.
+This is your best lift aids guide to finding the most appropriate lift aid(s) for you or your loved one by reviewing five different ones available below.

 Carex Upeasy Seat Assist